 Raffaele: Because they needed the towers just to tell to the people that the Saracens was on the way in.

-Rick: So it was a warning about attacks?
+Rick: So it was a warning about the attacks?

-Rick: Oh so like very fast you could spread the word the Saracens are coming.
+Rick: Oh, so like, very fast you could spread the word the Saracens are coming, the pirates are coming.

 Rick: Run away from the pirates.

-The Republic of Amalfi minted its own coins it even established the "rules of the sea" — the basics of which survive today.
-But in 1343, this little powerhouse was devastated by a tsunami.
-That disaster, compounded by a deadly plague, left Amalfi a humble backwater.
+The Republic of Amalfi minted its own coins; it even established the "rules of the sea" — the basics of which survive today.
+But in 1343, this tiny powerhouse was devastated by a tsunami.
+This disaster, compounded by a deadly plague, left Amalfi a humble backwater.

 The cathedral is richly decorated.
 Behind its fine 13th-century wooden crucifix, a painting shows St. Andrew martyred on an X-shaped cross.
 And St. Andrew himself is buried here.
 Holy relics were sources of power in the Middle Ages.
 Like Venice needed the bones of St. Mark to get on the pilgrimage map, Amalfi got St. Andrew — one of the apostles who left his nets to join the original "fishers of men."

-St. Andrew's remains were brought here from Constantinople in 1206 during the Crusades—that's an indication of the wealth and importance of Amalfi back then.
-Saint Andrew is near and dear to the people of Amalfi because he's credited with saving the town from certain pillage and plunder back in the 1500s during a pirate raid.
-Just when a horrible attack seemed inevitable...a freak storm hit and the pirate ship was destroyed.
+St. Andrew's remains were brought here from Constantinople in 1206 during the Crusades —that's an indication of the wealth and the importance of Amalfi back then.
+St. Andrew is near and dear to the people of Amalfi because he's credited with saving the town from certain pillage and plunder back in the 1500s during a pirate raid.
+Just when a horrible attack seemed inevitable, a freak storm hit and the pirate ship was destroyed.

 This plank is all that remains of that ship.
 This and other treasures of the cathedral are well displayed in the adjacent museum.
 The Angevin Mitre, with a "pavement of tiny pearls" setting off its gold and gems, has been worn by bishops since the 14th century.